LonsdorfLab/Team/README.md

 # Team
-This gitub repo is thought to celebrate Tina and her great network with a static and an interactive plot.
+This gitub repo is thought to celebrate Tina and her great network with a static and an interactive network plot including all her co-authors (2006 - 2023).
 ENJOY!

-# The static plot
+# The static network plot
 <img src="https://github.com/LonsdorfLab/Team/blob/main/Network_Tina_Poster.png" width="750"/>

 # Screenshot exemplifying the interactive network plot